YukiYJ/academic-kickstart/content/project/Don't-Overfit!-II/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Don't Overfit!
 II"
-summary: "A Kaggle competition of making accurate predictions on new data by building models with 250 training samples to ensure not to overfit.
-\n Leaderboard Ranking: #57 (Private Score 0.856)."
+summary: "A Kaggle competition of making accurate predictions on new data by building models with 250 training samples to ensure not to overfit.\nLeaderboard Ranking: #57 (Private Score 0.856)."

 authors: []
 tags: ["Machine Learning", "Python"]